Skip to content

 Returns:

-A schema object describing the table's structure with field names and types.
+An object containing: schema: A schema object describing the table's structure with field names and types. description: A natural language description of the table's contents and uses.

 Raises: